Teaching Notes

 Learning Goals

-After completing this chapter, users will be able to:
+After completing this chapter, students will be able to:

 Background Information

 Currently, it is not possible to accurately predict earthquakes in a timely fashion.
-It is a goal of this chapter that students discover this, as well as understand that earthquake risk varies across the Earth.
+It is a goal of this chapter that students discover this, as well as understand that earthquake risk varies across Earth.
 Because earthquake activity is associated with plate boundaries, some places on Earth have a greater likelihood of experiencing earthquakes than do other locales.
 Four major concepts of this chapter are:

 1. The risk of earthquakes striking any location varies on Earth.
 Proximity to plate boundaries is a major factor in determining risk.